manojbompada/Project-Movie-Flix/README.md

 # Project-Movie-Flix
-This project involves in developing a movie flix website similar to netflix with REST API (SpringMVC, hibernate, MySql) as back-end and AngularJS, HTML/CSS as front-end
+This is a movie flix website similar to netflix.
+Website shows various movies with their corresponding attributes such as reviews, ratings, actors etc.;
+Development Environment:
+Back-end: REST API (SpringMVC, JPA/hibernate, MySql)
+Front-end: AngularJS, HTML/CSS, npm, bower